unity3d-jp/UnityChanToonShaderVer2_Project/Manual/UTS2_Manual_en.md

 # Unity-Chan Toon Shader 2.0 v.2.0.7 Manual
-### 2019/04/10 Nobuyuki Kobayashi (Unity Technologies Japan)
+### 2019/04/17 Nobuyuki Kobayashi (Unity Technologies Japan)

 ---
-## 【IMPORTANT】Notice for those upgrading from v.2.0.4.3p1 to v.2.0.5～v.2.0.7
+## [Important] Note on upgrading to version 2.0.7 directly
-* The BaseMap may be removed from pre-existing materials due to changes to internal parameter names.
-In such cases, remember to reattach the BaseMap.
-* The HiColor_Power slider’s sensitivity has been adjusted.
-The HiColor_Power value will need to be readjusted when using Is_SpecularToHighColor=OFF/Is_BlendAddToHiColor=0FF.
-This is not necessary for Is_SpecularToHighColor=ON.
+* In v.2.0.5 or later, you can overwrite and update only the shader.
+* When updating from v.2.0.4.3p1 or earlier, update the materials by selecting each material again from within the project window after overwriting and updating the shader.
+BaseMap is restored as it was.
+* When updating from v.2.0.4.3p1 or earlier, the sensitivity of the slider of HiColor_Power may be affected.
+Please adjust according to the following.
+1. If Is_SpecularToHighColor = OFF / Is_BlendAddToHiColor = 0FF, adjust the HiColor_Power value lower than before.
+2. If you use Is_SpecularToHighColor = ON, there is no need to modify it.
 * Latest updates and version history can be found here **[README.md](https://github.com/unity3d-jp/UnityChanToonShaderVer2_Project/blob/master/README.md)**.
 ---

 ## Useful functions for VRChat users